Malton, North Yorkshire: Today

 Malton holds a market every Saturday, and a farmers' market once every month.
 The town has a war memorial and several historical churches (Norton-on-Derwent also holds large church buildings).
 The town is served by Malton railway station.
 The livestock market, currently situated on the edge of the town centre will be relocated to a site close to Eden Camp once construction work there is complete.

 Malton is the middle-ground between York, Pickering (access to the North York Moors and also a terminus of the North Yorkshire Moors Railway), Scarborough, Filey and Whitby.
 The route of The White Rose Way, a long-distance walk from Leeds to Scarborough, North Yorkshire also passes through Malton.

-Malton and Norton is significant for its horse racing connections, and has a number of training stables in the vicinity.
-The most recent Malton Stables Open Day, held in August 2013, showcased 19 trainer stables.
-Writer Norman Maitland describes the history of horse racing as "being in the blood in this part of Yorkshire for generations ..." with meetings being advertised as early as 1692.
+Malton and Norton are significant for their horse racing connections and have a number of training stables in the vicinity.
+The Malton Stables Open Day, held in August 2013, showcased 19 trainer stables.
+Writer Norman Maitland describes the history of horse racing as "being in the blood in this part of Yorkshire for generations..." with meetings being advertised as early as 1692.
 The Malton Races were run on Langton Wolds, between 1692 and 1861.

 Malton is also used to flooding, with notable floods in 1999, 2000, 2007, 2012, 2015, 2016, 2017, 2018 and 2021.

-Since the flooding in 2021, several flood schemes have been implemented by Ryedale and North Yorkshire County Councils to try to limit flooding on the Derwent.

 We Love Malton

 The 'We Love Malton' campaign was launched in March 2009.
 It aimed to reinvigorate the town of Malton as a 'Food Lovers' destination and raise its appeal with both residents and tourists.
 The 2015 festival included special guest chef Rosemary Shrager.
 The Festival for 2018 took place on 27 and 28 May.
 A harvest festival was also scheduled for 8 September.
 By 2017, the town was considered to be the food capital of Yorkshire.
-Food is the main attraction, but tourists can also find a small museum, a cinema, and a theatre.
 Malton is also well located for visiting the North York Moors and the seaside towns of Whitby, Scarborough and Bridlington.